+An
-(E) An applicant for new coverage from the Corporation is not eligible for such coverage, if provided an offer of coverage from an authorized insurer through the program at a premium that is at or below the eligibility threshold in Section 8.

-(F) When an offer of coverage for a personal lines risk is received for a policyholder of the Corporation at renewal from an authorized insurer through the program, if the offer is equal to or less than the Corporation's renewal premium for comparable coverage, the risk is not eligible for coverage with the Corporation.

-(G) An applicant for coverage from the Corporation who was previously insured by the Corporation and declared ineligible for coverage at renewal by the Corporation in the previous thirty-six (36) months due to an offer of coverage through the Clearhouse shall, upon obtaining coverage with the Corporation be considered a renewal if the Corporation determines that the authorized insurer who made the offer of coverage rendering the policyholder ineligible continued to insure the applicant and increased the rate on the policy in excess of the increase allowed for the Corporation under s.
-627.351 (6) (n) 6., F.S.

-(H) Submission of an application for coverage by the Corporation to the program does not constitute the binding of coverage by the Corporation, and failure of the program to obtain an offer of coverage by an insurer may not be considered acceptance of coverage of the risk by the Corporation.

-(I) The 45-day notice of nonrenewal requirement set forth in s.
-627.4133 (2) (b) 4. b., F. S., applies when a policy is nonrenewed by the Corporation because the risk has received an offer of coverage pursuant to s, 627.3518, F. S. which renders the risk ineligible for coverage by the Corporation.

-(J) Ownership of policies:
+- (E) A new applicant or renewal policy for newpersonal residential coverage from the Corporation is not eligible for such coverage, if provided an offer of coverage from an authorized insurer through the program at a premium that is at or below the eligibility threshold in Section 89. - (F) When an offer of coverage for a personal lines risk is received for a policyholder of the Corporation at renewal from an authorized insurer through the program, if the offer is equal to or less than the Corporation's renewal premium for comparable coverage, the risk is not eligible for coverage with the Corporation. - (G) An applicant for coverage from the Corporation who was previously insured by the Corporation and declared ineligible for coverage at renewal by the Corporation in the previous thirty-six (36) months due to an offer of coverage through the Clearhouse shall, upon obtaining coverage with the Corporation be considered a renewal if the Corporation determines that the authorized insurer who made the offer of coverage rendering the policyholder ineligible continued to insure the applicant and increased the rate on the policy in excess of the increase allowed for the Corporation under s.
+627.351 (6) (n) 6., F.S. - (H)(F) Submission of an application for coverage by the Corporation to the program does not constitute the binding of coverage by the Corporation, and failure of the program to obtain an offer of coverage by an insurer may not be considered acceptance of coverage of the risk by the Corporation. - (I)(G) The 45-day notice of nonrenewal requirement set forth in s.-§627.4133-(2)-()(b) 4. b5., F. S., applies when a policy is nonrenewed by the Corporation because the risk has received an offer of coverage pursuant to s,-§627.3518, F.-S. which renders the risk ineligible for coverage by the Corporation. - (J)(H) Ownership of policies:

-(1) Independent insurance agents submitting new applications for coverage or that are the agent of record on a renewal policy submitted to the program are granted and must maintain ownership and the exclusive use of expirations, records, or other written or electronic information directly related to such applications or renewals written through the Corporation or through an insurer participating in the program, notwithstanding s.
-627.351 (6) (c) 5. a.
-(I)(B) or (II)(B), F.S.
+(1) Independent insurance agents submitting new applications for coverage or that are the agent of record on a renewal policy submitted to the program are granted and must maintain ownership and the exclusive use of expirations, records, or other written or electronic information directly related to such applications or renewals written through the Corporation or through an insurer participating in the program, notwithstanding s. §627.351-(6)-()(c)-5.-a.-(.(I)(B) or (II)(B), F.S.
 Such ownership is granted for as long as the insured remains with the agency or until sold or surrendered in writing by the agent.
-Contracts with the Corporation or required by the Corporation must not amend, modify, interfere with, or limit such rights of ownership.
+Contracts with the Corporation or required by the Contracts with the Corporation or required by the Corporation must not amend, modify, interfere with, or limit such rights of ownership.
 Such expirations, records, or other written or electronic information may be used to review an application, issue a policy, or for any other purpose necessary for placing such business through the program.